K-S-K/Pico-Timer-1/Doc/Tag/Tag-01-Project-Tepmlate.md

 ## How to build the target project

+### Prepare the environment and prerequisites

+The components and infrastructure necessary for the project are described in the [article, dedicated to this subject](https://github.com/K-S-K/Pico-Timer/blob/main/Doc/readme.md).

-### To build the project, run the following commands
+### Build the project, run the following commands

 Prepare the build directory (if it is not done yet):